deartc/QACourse1Project/README.md

 Before submitting your project, ensure that you have completed all the requirements above.
 If done correctly, your project should have:
 - At least 4 classes: `Vehicle`, `SemiTruck`, `CargoItem`, `Car`, and any others you may have needed along the way.
 - At least 3 test classes: `VehicleTests`, `SemiTruckTests`, and `CarTests`.
 - Around 40 total unit tests.
-To pass, at least 30 of your unit tests must be passing and correct, but you should attempt them all in case you make mistakes.
+To pass, at least 30 of your unit tests must be passing and correct, but you should attempt them all in case you make mistake.